 - A female cat has a shorter distance between her anus and her genital opening.

-- Likewise, you may notice that her genital opening has a small slit.
+- You may notice that the female genital opening has a small slit.